Marine Protected Areas

 Ramsar Sites

 The Convention on Wetlands, called the Ramsar Convention, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
-The convention entered into force in the United Kingdom on 5 May 1976.
+The convention entered into force in the United Kingdom in 1976.

 • Upper Solway Flats and Marshes